Leadership & Discipleship

 - Statement 11.
 The Church, the body of Christ both local and universal, the priesthood of all believers—given life by the Spirit and endowed with the Spirit's gifts to worship God and proclaim the gospel, promoting justice and love.

-These form part of our identity as believers, but how do we exhibit these through the ministry, teaching and preaching within the Fellowship and are we, as Leaders, ensuring that we adhere to the principles and bring them into practice?
+These form part of our identity as believers, but how do we exhibit these through the ministry, teaching and preaching within the Fellowship and are we, as Leaders, ensuring that we adhere to these principles and bring them into practice?

 We are not affiliated to any other denominational group and therefore have no 'authority' that will call us to task – but conversely we have no desire to become an insular and self-determined group.
 We seek to regulate ourselves by reference to Scripture and through wisdom from those outside the Fellowship, who serve us as Trustees or who know the Fellowship through association.